The original radio in the 1978 Jaguar XJ-S is a two post design that was the standard configuration when this car was manufactured.

-All aftermarket radios come with labeled wires.
+All aftermarket radios should come with labeled wires.
 Connect the appropriate speaker, power, antenna and ground wires to the supplied, radio specific, plugs.

-This radio required a constant 12 volt, 15 Amp power supply.
+This radio required a constant 12 volt, 15 Amp power supply. (blue arrow photograph below).

-Solder all speaker, ground and power connections.
+Solder and heat shrink all speaker, ground and power connections.

 Install radio front fascia.
 Feed antenna, speaker and power wires through front fascia and connect to radio.

 Slide radio through front fascia and DIN surround housing until the radio flange (yellow arrows photographs below) is snug up against the front fascia.

 Radio bezel snaps into slots in the DIN housing.

 Detachable radio front snaps into radio.